 As with their personalities, the two dogs have very similar health backgrounds.
 An American Brittany should be just as healthy as their French counterpart.

 However, the fact that the American version tends to be a little stockier also makes them a bit more susceptible to hip dysplasia.
 This shouldn’t be seen as a deal-breaker by any means, but it is something to keep in mind when raising your dog.

 The American Brittany is suitable for the exact same type of person that the French Brittany is, namely, an active owner who’s willing to train their dogs with kindness.

-Really, only dedicated hunters should have much of a preference.
+Really, when it comes to a French Brittany vs American Brittany, only dedicated hunters should have much of a preference.
 The French Brittany is usually considered a better hunting dog, as they’re more attentive while on the prowl than their American cousins.
 The American Brittany can still be trained to excel in the field, though.

 The only other question you really need to ask yourself is how big you prefer your dogs to be.
 If you want a stockier pup, then the American Brittany will often have 5 or 10 pounds on the French version.
 This isn’t a huge difference, but again, there really aren’t many huge differences between the two dogs.